curtsinger-lab/riker/README.md

 To set up this development environment, start by cloning the repository to your host machine:
 ```
-$ git clone --recursive git@github.com:curtsinger-lab/dodo
+$ git clone --recursive git@github.com:curtsinger-lab/riker
 ```

 Now, Open the cloned directory in VSCode.
 Open the command palette (<kbd>Command</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd>) and launch the *Remote-Containers: Open Folder in Container* command.
-When a file browser window pops up, select the root of the cloned Dodo repository (this should be the default).
+When a file browser window pops up, select the root of the cloned Riker repository (this should be the default).

 After a few minutes, the container should be built and ready to use.
-Keep in mind, building and running Dodo will be quite slow in this environment because file I/O is much slower when sharing files with the host system.
-It takes about twice as long to build Dodo in this configuration compared to the recommended Docker configuration (24 seconds vs. 12 seconds) on a 2015 MacBook Pro.
+Keep in mind, building and running Riker will be quite slow in this environment because file I/O is much slower when sharing files with the host system.
+It takes about twice as long to build Riker in this configuration compared to the recommended Docker configuration (24 seconds vs. 12 seconds) on a 2015 MacBook Pro.